 The bottom line with this type of specialized harvesting is it not only helps ensure high-quality krill goes into Krill Oil, it minimizes environmental impacts and helps ensure the sustainability of Antarctic krill and other marine species.

-Plus, we support The Commission for the Conversation of Antarctic Marine Living Resources (CCAMLR).
+Plus, we support The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
 CCAMLR was established in 1982 with the objectives of conserving Antarctic marine life.
 To further support CCAMLR, vessels typically have a part-time observer on board to scrutinize harvesting limits.

 - Has been independently audited to make sure the MSC eco-label is only used on certified sustainable products